Leave ECHR now, Braverman urges as police move to shut down Brussels conference

 “And yet, because they are questioning ever-closer union, because they are questioning globalism, they are literally being shut down.”

+“They clearly didn’t want to hear about how we can secure our borders and protect our citizens.

+“The more ridiculous their attempts to shut us down, the more cheered I am that we’re winning the arguments.”

-The conference is also due to hear from Conservative MP Miriam Cates later on Tuesday, before hosting a speech by Hungarian prime minister Viktor Orban on Wednesday.
+The conference also heard from Conservative MP Miriam Cates later on Tuesday, and is expected to host a speech by Hungarian prime minister Viktor Orban on Wednesday.

 Mr Sunak had faced pressure to block Ms Braverman’s attendance at the conference, with shadow minister Jonathan Ashworth urging the Prime Minister to stop the former home secretary “giving oxygen to these divisive and dangerous individuals”.